Peter Wright (MI5 officer): Claims about Roger Hollis, the Wilson Plot et al.

 Wright's case against Hollis was re-stated by Chapman Pincher in his book, Treachery: Betrayals, Blunders, and Cover-ups: Six Decades of Espionage Against America and Great Britain (2009).
-But in its obituary of Pincher in 2014, The Times discredited the journalist's theory ("Paranoia Hollisiensisis") and asserted that Hollis had not been a Soviet spy.
+But in its obituary of Pincher in 2014, The Times discredited the journalist's theory ("Paranoia Hollisiensis") and asserted that Hollis had not been a Soviet spy.

 Retirement, Spycatcher publication, and later life

 Upon his retirement in 1976, Wright was denied a full pension on a technicality and emigrated to the town of Cygnet, Tasmania, Australia, where he bred Arabian horses.

 In a bid to quell rumours that he had been the "fifth man" of the Cambridge Five, Victor Rothschild, 3rd Baron Rothschild paid Wright's airfare from Australia to meet with Pincher in writing Their Trade Is Treachery (1982).
 Wright received royalties of £30,000 for this collaboration.

 After Heinemann announced the release of Spycatcher in 1985, the British government in 1985 attempted to ban its publication in Australia.
 In 1987, the Supreme Court of New South Wales ruled against the British government, Wright being represented in court by Malcolm Turnbull, later prime minister of Australia.
 Turnbull's tough questioning of Robert Armstrong, Thatcher's cabinet secretary, led Armstrong to admit in court that a letter he had written that was presented in Wright's book was ″economical with the truth″.
 The subsequent appeals against the decision were definitively dismissed in 1988, the High Court of Australia concluding in its decision on the case: ″[...]
 The appellant's claim for protection (whether injunctive or by way of accounts or damages) ought to have been refused simply on the ground that the Court would not, in the absence of statutory direction, protect the intelligence secrets and confidential political information of the United Kingdom Government.″ By then, the US edition of Spycatcher was already an international best-seller.
 The book sold nearly two million copies and made Wright a millionaire.